supahgreg/tt-rss-web-static/docs/AndroidClient.md

 When adding new application in Obtainium, paste [app project page](https://gitlab.tt-rss.org/tt-rss/tt-rss-android) in first field, and select "Gitlab" in the "Override source" dropdown below.

+### I want to help test the app!
+Are there development builds available?

+Sometimes.
+Releases are not created for signed non-master branch builds, you can get the APKs from build pipeline artifacts [here](https://gitlab.tt-rss.org/tt-rss/tt-rss-android/-/jobs) - look for `build-signed-branch-apk`.
+Non-master builds install as a separate application with a gray icon.

 ### Why are you not on Google Play?

 As a small time FOSS developer, dealing with Google and their marketplace is a tremendous pain in the ass.